tiian/tiian.github.io/flom/Deep_Diving/Deep_Diving.md

 # FLoM deep diving

+[Integrating](Integrating.md) FLoM with a scheduler like Jenkins require the usage of option "\-\-ignore-signal".

 Specific [network options](Network_Options.md) can be useful to change default behavior and use FLoM in non trivial situations.

 [IPv6 multicast](IPv6_Multicast.md) feature is supported by a specific debugging tool to fix your system configuration.